 Truth: A Budget is a Tool to Build Wealth

 What if you got a 20% raise starting tomorrow?
 You might just go dancing down the street!
 Well, with a budget, your bank account will start growing as if you’d gotten an instant raise.
 Your life doesn’t become more restrictive with a budget, this is not a hard-earned, sweat-and-tears kind of instant promotion.
 The reality is that you’re probably frittering away more money than you realize on things that don’t actually matter to you.
-A budget is a simple way to bring more awareness to your priorities and making sure your money lines up accordingly.
+A budget is a simple way to bring more awareness to your priorities.

-- You could put a down payment on a house.
+- Put a down payment on a house.

-- You could pay off your house in 10 years instead of 30 years.
+- Pay off your house in 10 years instead of 30 years.

-- You could pay for a European vacation in cash.
+- Pay for a European vacation in cash.

 Solution: Be Intentional About Your Big Financial Goals

 Whatever your lofty life goal, a budget takes it from mythical dreamland far off in the distance to a clear map of exactly how to get there (and how to get there quick!).

 One of my recent favorite stories is Ivan, a software engineer in Silicon Valley who uses YNAB to track his FIRE progress and was able to painlessly cut his spending overhead by 20%, just by giving himself a clearer view of his spending.